-[Are you weighing the pros and cons of various technical delivery and shipping solutions?
-Check out this excellent article on the 20 things you should consider when picking a shipping software system, which includes insights into features and functionality, scalability, vendor support, data analysis & reporting, and other factors that are key to eCommerce retail logistics and fulfillment.]
+(Are you weighing the pros and cons of various technical delivery and shipping solutions?
+Here are 20 things to consider when selecting a shipping software system, which includes insights into features and functionality, scalability, vendor support, data analysis & reporting, and other factors that are key to eCommerce retail logistics and fulfillment.)

 A further benefit of technology-based eCommerce warehouse fulfillment solutions includes improved capacity scheduling, which means that grocers can expand the availability of in-store products to offer a broader range of products and special services online.
 In an age when significant growth is coming from omni-channel shoppers, limiting products to the physical store no longer makes sense.
 Conversely, expanding eCommerce growth potential and capacity can lead to higher profits from expanded sales and lower costs.

 The real deal-breaker: delivery